-a) Matters for Control

-Council will limit its control to the following matters:

-- i.
-Consistency of proposals with Estuary Estates Structure Plan Maps 1-26; - ii.
-Building location and access and relationship to existing buildings; - iii.
-The Green Network' including the provision of open space and pedestrian connections; - iv.
-Roading; - v.
-Design and finished appearance of buildings; - vi.
+- a) Matters for Control - Council will limit its control to the following matters: - i.
+Consistency of proposals with Estuary Estates Structure Plan Maps 1-26 ; - ii.
+Building location and access and relationship to existing buildings; - iv.
+Roading: - v.
+Design and finished appearance of buildings: - vi.
 Car parking location and amount; - vii.
-Sustainable design and infrastructure arrangements including energy efficiency and waste management: - viii.
-Compliance with Development Controls in Section 16.8; and - ix.
-Matters listed in Clause 16.10.7.3. - b) Assessment Criteria

-When considering the application the Council will give consideration to the following criteria:

-- i.
-Whether the proposed development is consistent with Maps 1-17, including the Green Network and associated public amenity areas, pedestrian connections and landscaping; - ii.
-Compliance with Residential Density (where applicable) as set out on Maps 4-17 and Rule 16.8.2.2; - iii.
-Compliance with the Development Controls set out in Section 16.8; - iv.
-Whether there is sustainable provision for stormwater and effluent disposal and water supply; - Whether the location and construction of vehicle access, egress, driveways, manoeuvring, parking and servicing facilities meets the Estuary Estates Structure Plan requirements as set out on the Maps 1-26; - vi.
-Whether development proposals ensure that any runoff or stormwater resulting from the establishment of the activity does not lead to saltation, sedimentation or a reduction in the water quality of natural watercourses;
+Sustainable design and infrastructure arrangements including energy efficiency and waste management: - viji.
+Compliance with Development Controls in Section 16.8: and - ix.
+Matters listed in Clause 16.10.7.3. - b) Assessment Criteria - When considering the application the Council will give consideration to the following criteria: - i.
+Whether the proposed development is consistent with Maps 1-17, including the Green Network and - Compliance with Residential Density (where applicable) as set out on Maps 4-17 and Rule 16.8.2.2; - Compliance with the Development Controls set out in Section 16.8: - iv.
+Whether there is sustainable provision for stormwater and effluent disposal and water supply;